rust-lang/nomicon/src/atomics/seqcst.md

 And looking at this diagram, there’s absolutely no reason why not.
-There isn’t even a single arrow connecting the left and right hand sides so far, so the load has no restrictions on which value it is allowed to pick — and this goes for both sides equally, so we could end up with an execution like this:
+There isn’t even a single arrow connecting the left and right hand sides so far, so the load has no coherence-based restrictions on which value it is allowed to pick — and this goes for both sides equally, so we could end up with an execution like
+this:

 ```text
      a        static X         c             d        static Y         b